When you start a job, you can usually either choose a super fund or let your employer choose for you.

 In an accumulation fund, your money grows or 'accumulates' over time.

-The value of your super depends on the money that you and your employers put in (known as super contributions), and on the investment return generated by the fund.
+The value of your super depends on the money that you and your employers put in (known as super contributions), and on the investment return generated by the fund after fees and costs.

 Defined benefit funds

 In a defined benefit fund, your retirement benefit is determined by a formula instead of being based on investment return.